 There are so many good things going on in Intercom’s release notes.
 Before we even mention the actual release notes themselves, notice the URL they use: www.intercom.com/changes/

 Framing release notes simply as “changes” is a great way to reduce unneeded formality and get to the heart of the purpose release notes actually serve.
-They’re a list of changes.
-They speak to how the product has changed and grown over time.
+First, they’re a list of changes.
+Second, they speak to how the product has changed and grown over time.

 If I’m a user, do I want to read “release notes”?
 Meh, maybe not.
 But do I want to read about product “changes?”